Mataram kingdom: Consolidation (855–898 AD)

 King Pikatan, Lokapala (Rakai Kayuwangi), and Watuhumalang ruled from their court in Mamrati or Amrati, they are known as "Amrati Kings".
 The exact location of Mamrati is unknown, suggested somewhere in Kedu Plain (modern day Magelang and Temanggung regencies), located north from Mataram along Progo River valley.
 It was suggested that Amrati might be located near the location of Wanua Tengah III inscription, in Kedunglo hamlet, Kaloran village, within Temanggung Regency.

 After being absent for several generations, the name "Mataram" reappears in Javanese inscription during the reign of Balitung, which probably signify the transfer of capital.
 King Balitung moved his capital from Amrati to Poh Pitu, and renamed Poh Pitu as Yawapura.
 Again the exact location of this capital is unknown, probably also located within Kedu Plain.
-However, it is highly possible that Poh Pitu was located around the Poh inscription (905), in Dumpoh hamlet, Potrobangsan village, North Magelang district within Magelang city.
+However, it is highly possible that Poh Pitu was located around the Poh inscription (905 AD), in Dumpoh hamlet, Potrobangsan village, North Magelang district within Magelang city.